 Stepping into Miami’s Little Havana neighbourhood is literally like entering another country.
 You’ll see the neighbourhood grandpas playing dominos in Máximo Gómez Park, hear the sound of salsa drifting out of the windows and smell savoury ropa vieja simmering in the restaurants mingled with the spiced scent of cigars.
 Calle Ocho (8th Street) crosses the whole neighbourhood and is a real feast for the senses.
 Nosh on Cuban sandwiches (filled with roast pork, ham, melty Swiss cheese, yellow mustard and pickles) at Café Versailles, go for mojitos and dancing at The Ball & Chain, try a tropical fruit juice at Los Pinarenos Fruteria and sip strong Cuban coffee at El Pub Restaurant.
 To visit Little Havana is to fall in love!

 The centre of Miami is a concrete jungle on the bay, packed with museums, shops and cultural attractions.
-Stop by the sunny yellow Freedom Tower, dedicated to Cuban refugees, and which houses the Cuban Diaspora Museum and the Museum of Art and Design (undergoing renovation but set to reopen in February 2018).
+Stop by the sunny yellow Freedom Tower, dedicated to Cuban refugees, and which houses the Cuban Diaspora Museum and the Museum of Art and Design.

 Catch a concert or just relax in the Bayfront Park and Amphitheatre, and wander up the Baywalk Path to Museum Park, which is bordered by the Pérez Art Museum Miami (PAMM) and the space-age looking Frost Museum of Science.